What Is My Prognosis With Rheumatoid Arthritis

 Quality of life with rheumatoid arthritis

-It has been known for quite some time that the permanent destruction of joints begins within the first 2 years of disease in the majority of people with rheumatoid arthritis.
+It has been known for quite some time that the permanent destruction of joints begins within the first 2 years of disease in the majority of people who have rheumatoid arthritis.
 Untreated, this joint destruction leads to loss of motion, persistent pain and stiffness, and deformity.
 Eventually, this process often ends in "burnt-out" disease in which a person is left with deformed, immobile joints, but little remaining inflammation.
-Several treatment systems have produced good results in preventing new erosions, leading many rheumatologists to believe that remission of rheumatoid arthritis can be induced just as it is in some cancers.
+Several treatment systems have produced good results in preventing new erosions.
+This has led many rheumatologists to believe that remission of rheumatoid arthritis can be induced just as it is in some cancers.

 eMedicineHealth Medical Reference from Healthwise